g-monroe/BT-Javascript-Intro-Day4/react-chat-app/README.md

 Follow the example for the `ChatShell.tsx` and `ChatShell.css` on how to set them up.
 However, it does not have to be pretty.

-- *DO NOT* use bootstrap

-- *DO NOT* use ant design.
-This will be taught in a later class.

 ## Example
 ### Login Screen
 ![username-interface](./screenshots/login-screen.PNG)